 Step 5: Monitor and Respond Consistently

 Implement systems to monitor new reviews across all platforms and respond promptly and appropriately.
-Monitoring tools and processes:- Set up Google Alerts for your practice name to catch new reviews

 - Use reputation management software to centralize review monitoring